-- This is a summary of the Florida College policy.
-See more information in Appendix B on this Handbook and the full Florida College Sexual Harassment, Discrimination and Misconduct Policy online: https://www.floridacollege.edu/ about-fc/title-ix/florida-college-sexual-harassment-policy/. - In accordance with Title IX and the Federal Violence Against Women Act (VAWA), Florida College has enacted the following policies for dealing with allegations of sexual misconduct: - Students who are victims of a sexual assault are encouraged to report the assault to the proper authorities as soon as possible and to seek medical attention immediately.
-They also are encouraged to contact at least one of the following: 1) the Florida College Title IX Coordinator (TIXC) who will be able to provide supportive measures and will make an initial assessment of the case as it relates to Florida College policy.
+This is a summary of the Florida College policy.
+See more information in Appendix B on this Handbook and the full Florida College Sexual Harassment, Discrimination and Misconduct Policy online: https://floridacollege.edu/title-ix/.

+In accordance with Title IX and the Federal Violence Against Women Act (VAWA), Florida College has enacted the following policies for dealing with allegations of sexual misconduct:

+- Students who are victims of a sexual assault are encouraged to report the assault to the proper authorities as soon as possible and to seek medical attention immediately.
+They also are encouraged to contact at least one of the following:

+1) the Florida College Title IX Coordinator (TIXC) who will be able to provide supportive measures and will make an initial assessment of the case as it relates to Florida College policy.
 The contact information is in Appendix B, 2) Any Florida College faculty or staff member (student workers not included), who then is required to report to the TIXC or 3).
 The Florida College confidential reporting resource, who is not required to report a case to the TIXC in most cases.
 The contact information is in Appendix B. - The TIXC will determine if the alleged misconduct falls under Title IX.
-If it does, the case will proceed with either an informal or formal resolution procedure (see Appendix B or the full policy online for information about those options).
-If the alleged conduct does not fall under Title IX, the case will move to the Dean of Students and be treated as a potential category III violation.
+If it does, the case will proceed according the TIX policy (see the full policy for more information).
+If the alleged conduct does not fall under Title IX, the case will move to the Dean of Students. - The College encourages the reporting of any and all alleged

-- The College encourages the reporting of any and all alleged sexual misconduct.
+- sexual misconduct.
 The College applies an amnesty policy to all Sexual Misconduct cases.
 The amnesty policy is stated fully in Appendix B and in the full Florida College Sexual Harassment, Discrimination and Misconduct Policy online. - As with all hearings involving disciplinary matters, Florida College uses the "preponderance of evidence" standard to determine whether a violation occurred.
 The College must follow the grievance procedures for all Sexual Misconduct complaints before imposition of any disciplinary sanctions or other actions that are not supportive measures against the respondent.
-Disciplinary action for violations of the college codes will be carried out in accordance with the provisions found in the student handbook. - At the conclusion of the hearing, both the complainant and the respondent will receive a written statement containing the decision and details concerning any disciplinary action that is being taken. - Throughout this process, the College will strive to protect the privacy and confidentiality of everyone involved.
+Disciplinary action for violations of the college codes will be carried out in accordance with the provisions found in the student handbook. - At the conclusion of the hearing, both the complainant and the respondent will receive a written statement from the TIXC about the decision. - Throughout this process, the College will strive to protect the privacy and confidentiality of everyone involved.
 Victims of sexual assault and sexual misconduct are encouraged to report any crime to the police.
 Should a victim prefer that the details of an incident be kept confidential, they are encouraged to speak with the Florida College anonymous resource and seek professional services to provide for their emotional and medical support. - Retaliation against any person for submitting a report, cooperating with an investigation or participating in a resolution is strictly prohibited.
 The full explanation of retaliation is found in the full Florida College Sexual Harassment, Discrimination and Misconduct Policy online.